jonathanrmarsh4/Flo/replit.md

 # Flō - AI-Powered Health Insights Platform

 ## Overview
-Flō is an AI-powered, mobile-first health analytics platform designed to process blood work, calculate biological age, and deliver personalized health recommendations.
-It features an intelligent dashboard, integrates with leading AI models, Apple HealthKit, and includes a voice-activated AI coach, Flō Oracle.
+Flō is an AI-powered, mobile-first health analytics platform that processes blood work, calculates biological age, and delivers personalized health recommendations.
+It features an intelligent dashboard, integrates with leading AI models and Apple HealthKit, and includes a voice-activated AI coach, Flō Oracle.
 Operating on a Stripe-powered freemium subscription model, Flō aims to provide trustworthy, clear, and actionable health information, offering profound health insights and capitalizing on the significant market potential in personalized wellness.

 ## User Preferences
 - Preferred communication style: Simple, everyday language.